On this page

 annually review best practice policy for immunisation.

-For the purpose of supply and administration of a COVID-19 AstraZeneca (ChAdOx1-S) vaccine, a pharmacist immuniser, in addition to the above requirements, must also successfully complete the Commonwealth Department of Health COVID-19 Vaccination training Program as well as the additional training module on the Oxford University/AstraZeneca vaccine.
+For the purpose of supply and administration of any COVID-19 vaccine, a pharmacist immuniser, in addition to the above requirements, must also successfully complete the Australian Department of Health COVID-19 Vaccination training Program as well as all the relevant additional training modules on the specific COVID-19 vaccines being administered.

 All pharmacist immunisers must ensure they remain up to date on any new advice from the Australian Technical Advisory Group on Immunisation (ATAGI) or the Therapeutic Goods Administration (TGA).

 For the purpose of supply and administration of dTpa, MMR and influenza vaccinations, the pharmacist immuniser must annually review best practice policy for immunisation, to maintain authority to immunise.
-Annual CPR certification is also required to maintain authority.
+CPR certification is also required every 18 months to maintain authority.

 Component 2/3: Practice standards

-The pharmacist immuniser must hold a certificate confirming competency to vaccinate following completion of an accredited training program for all authorised vaccines that they intend to administer (see Pharmacist training), noting the additional training required for administration of COVID-19 AstraZeneca (ChAdOx1-S) vaccine.
+The pharmacist immuniser must hold a certificate confirming competency to vaccinate following completion of an accredited training program for all authorised vaccines that they intend to administer (see Pharmacist training), noting the additional training required for administration of any COVID-19 vaccines.

-The pharmacist immuniser must obtain a cardio-pulmonary resuscitation (CPR) certificate annually.
+The pharmacist immuniser must obtain a cardio-pulmonary resuscitation (CPR) certificate every 18 months.

 The pharmacist immuniser must vaccinate a person and provide management of an adverse event within the scope of pharmacist practice, professional knowledge and expertise.